 - If the eye has sustained significant injury, a surgical repair may be necessary.

-Pet owners can provide follow up care at home by:
+Pet owners can provide follow up care at home.

-- Keeping bedding, food dishes and toys scrupulously clean: Some of the viruses that cause eye infections are not only highly infectious, they also survive for a very long time in the environment.
+- Keep bedding, food dishes, and toys scrupulously clean: Some of the viruses that cause eye infections are not only highly infectious, they also survive for a very long time in the environment.
 Eliminating them on a routine basis lessens the chance of contagion to other cats in the home.

 Of course, many feline eye infections can be prevented by having your cat properly vaccinated against the viruses that cause them.
 Kittens should receive an initial series of three vaccinations beginning at the age of six weeks and receive a yearly booster each year after that to ensure continued immunity.
 Infections from injuries can also be avoided by keeping your cat indoors and away from other felines.